 - Must possess a valid Class A Commercial Driver's License (C.D.L.)

-- Must be at least 25 years of age or held a Class A C.D.L. for 3 years
+- Must be at least 25 years of age, or have held a Class A C.D.L. for 3 years

-- Must have at least 3 (three) years experience driving the same type of equipment as operated by this company
+- Three years experience driving the same type of equipment as operated by this company is preferred

 - Must be able to perform simple mathematical calculations with mental ability to handle receipts, read maps, road signs, maintain logs, etc.

 - Must have ability to read, write, and speak English, and understand the English language